prakhar1989/csds-material/README.md

 Hive
 ====

-This section teaches you how to try out Hive on the VM.
-Hive data warehouse software facilitates querying and managing large datasets residing in distributed storage.
+This section teaches you how to try out [Hive](https://en.wikipedia.org/wiki/Apache_Hive) on the VM.
+The Hive data warehouse facilitates querying and managing large datasets residing in distributed storage.
 Hive provides a mechanism to project structure onto this data and query the data using a SQL-like language called HiveQL.
 At the same time this language also allows traditional map/reduce programmers to plug in their custom mappers and reducers when it is inconvenient or inefficient to express this logic in HiveQL.

 In this section, we'll see how to use Hive to query a dataset of Shopping Mall purchases.
 The dataset is located in the `hive/purchases.txt`.
-To get started, let's use the console to log into Hive -
+Hive is already installed and setup on your VM, so getting started is just a command away.
+Type the following in the terminal -

 ```
 $ hive